jwasmer/mod1-final-solo/README.md

 ### Context:
 [//]: <> (Give some context for the project here.
 How long did you have to work on it?
 How far into the Turing program are you?)
-This application took me about 30 hours to make.
+This application took me about 25 hours to make.
 I spent a considerable amount of time developing a "custom" game mode that didn't make the final cut.
 In retrospect, I should have saved the custom mode until the game was 100% complete and polished.
-I'm currently in week 6 at Turing.
+I'm currently about six weeks into the curriculum at Turing, so this was a good way for me to practice some OOP fundamentals.

 ### Contributors:
 [//]: <> (Who worked on this application?
 Link to their GitHubs